Community Corner

 WHAT:

-WHERE: Newark Public Library, 5 Washington Street, Newark
+: Newark Public Library, 5 Washington Street, Newark

-WHEN: Showing through July 21, 2012
+WHEN Showing through July 21, 2012

 WHY GO: Prints, Photographs, Artists' Books and More.
 Visit this exhibition of recent acquisitions of the Special Collections Division.